-Progress Actions Required Realised Not appli- cable Has the organisation taken an explicit that the Ethics Committee on R&I will be ad hoc? √ Has the organisation clearly set out the basic functions of the ad hoc Ethics Committee on R&I and the person responsible for it?
-V Has an action protocol been developed as a guide for the operation of the ad hoc Ethics Committee on R&I?
-V Has the organisation developed a database of experts to provide members for the ad hoc Ethics Committee on R&I or to advise it every time it meets?
-V Has the Ethics Committee covered aspects on RRI key Research Integrity?
-Has the Ethics Committee covered aspects on RRI key Gender perspective?
-Has the Ethics Committee covered aspects on RRI key Open Access?
-Has the Ethics Committee covered aspects on RRI key Public Engagement?
+Progress Actions Required Realised Not appli- cable Has the organisation taken an explicit that the Ethics Committee on R&I will be ad hoc? \checkmark Has the organisation clearly set out the basic functions of the ad hoc Ethics Committee on R&I and the person responsible for it? \checkmark Has an action protocol been developed as a guide for the operation of the ad hoc Ethics Committee on R&I? \checkmark Has the organisation developed a database of experts to provide members for the ad hoc Ethics Committee on R&I or to advise it every time it meets? \checkmark Have you designed and implemented actions to tackle RRI key: Integrity?
+Have you designed and implemented actions to tackle RRI key: Gender?
+Have you designed and implemented actions to tackle RRI key: Open Access?
+Have you designed and implemented actions to tackle RRI key: Public engagement?
 Has the organisation designed and implemented actions to promote the Code of Ethics and Good Practices in R&I or, if they do not have one, the international guidelines on RRI, among the experts making up the database for the ad hoc Ethics Committee on R&I?
 Has the organisation created a guide to inform the experts that appear in the database for the Ad Hoc Ethics Committee on R&I when discussing and resolving conflicts related to RRI?
-Has the ad hoc Ethics Committee on R&I been linked to any RPO/RFO governing body (e.g., Office of the Vice-Rector for Research, Management Board, Ministry of Science, Science Quality Agency, etc.)?
+Has the ad hoc Ethics Committee on R&I been linked to any RPO/RFO governing body (e.g., Office of the Vice- Rector for Research, Management Board, Ministry of Science, Science Quality Agency, etc.)?
 Has the organisation offered accountability to its stakeholders for the progress and performance of the ad hoc Ethics Committee on R&I (e.g., monitoring report, impact report, web dashboard, newsletter, etc.)?